Genusbiz/docs/developers/defining-an-app-model/user-interface/web/web-apps/settings.md

 A URL pointing to an image resource.
 The logo is displayed in the app bar.

+**Icon**

+An icon for the app.
+The icon is shown in the app picker.

 **Theme**

 Allows you to override the default theme specified for your app model or the current data set.

+**Content Width**

+If not set, the app will take the whole width of the web page.
+Set it to a numerical value to specify the width of the content of the app.
+This also centers the content.

 ## App bar